CXuesong/WikiClientLibrary/README.md

 *   Login/logout via simple asynchronous functions, as shown in the demo below.

-    *   Client code have access to `CookieContainer`, and have chance to persist it.
+    *   Client code has access to `CookieContainer`, and have chance to persist it.

 *   Tokens are hidden in the library functions, so that client won't bother to retrieve them over and over again.